zonesql/phpopenai/README.md

 ## Overview

 A quick, easy integration in vanilla PHP with OpenAI API allowing for both text completions and image generations.
+Zero dependencies.

 ## Installation